 Educator Preparation Provider (EPP).

-The entity responsible for the preparation of educators including a nonprofit or forprofit institution of higher education, a school district, an organization, a corporation, or a governmental agency.
+The entity responsible for the preparation of P-12 educators at initial and advanced levels.
+EPPs may include non-profit organizations, public or private institutions of higher education, a school district, a corporation, or a governmental agency.

 Adequacy to accomplish a purpose; producing the intended or expected result.
 For CAEP purposes effectiveness includes the impact that a candidate or program completer has on P-12 student learning.